Puffy Paint Letters are very easy to prepare and can help kids learn to read and write by giving tactile input!

 Tactile flashcards: What you need to make them

-- White puffy (dimensional) fabric paint
+- Puffy (dimensional) fabric paint

 - Make sure to get the one in this link, because the tip is narrow and thus writing is easier to control (see image below).